JustFiesta/spring-petclinic-infrastructure/README.md

 After this configuration code can be automaticlly: formatted, valdiated.
 One can Apply/Destory infrastructure with manual job in Jenkins Controller.

 One also needs to add Agent with commands given in Jenkins panel.
-Agent should be added in `petclinic-cicd.service.j2` inside `ansible/playbooks/`.
+Agent should be added in `configure-petclinic-service.yml` inside `ansible/playbooks/`.
-There is a sample service template, user needs to input correct IP address and secret from Jenkins Controller.
+There are some sample variables, user needs to input correct IP address and secret from Jenkins Controller, other are optional.

 ## Setup application infrastructure

-0. Change IP addres of Controller in `app_server_user_data` inside `compute/variables.tf`.
+1. Inside workstation: Change IP and secret (and other default variables) in `configure-petclinic-service.yml` inside `ansible/playbooks`
-1. Run `Apply` job from Jenkins Controller.
 2. Inside workstation: Add correct IP addreses to `hosts.yml`
 3. Inside workstation: Install reqiured packages with Ansible